amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

 - In *large* studies, a simulation will stop as soon as the researcher find a significant result with positive effect.
 However, in *small* studies, while the researcher reports her finding after performing the set of QRPs (”QRP Procedure” in Fig. 1), she continues to repeat the same routine 5 times, and collects the outcome of each replication,

-    - later in the simulation, as shown in Fig 2., she will select the appropriate outcome from the pool of outcomes collected from all replications.
+    - Later in the simulation, as shown in Fig 2., she will select the appropriate outcome from the pool of outcomes collected from all replications.

-    - _Strategy 3 follows the same logic with the only difference that each replication doesn’t go through the QRP routine, however, the researcher will **still** review her finding after performing 5 exact replications._
+    - → _Strategy 3 follows the same logic with the only difference that each replication doesn’t go through the QRP routines, however, the researcher will **still** review her finding after performing 5 exact replications._

+Besides individual strategies, Bakker et al., explored a wide range of parameters in order to capture the influence of their design.
+The list of parameters can be found below:

+- *μ* ∈ [0, 1]
+- *N* ∈ {5, 10, 20, 25, 50, 100}
+    - *Small* class, {5, 10, 20}
+    - *Large* class, {25, 50, 100}
+- *m*, *n* = 2
+- 4 scenarios/strategies
+  - 2 with QRP
+  - 2 without QRP

 The rest of this article focuses on simulating Bakker’s study using SAM, and consequently comparing two approach with each other.
+Further in the report, we will build on top of Bakker's study in order to investigate the nature of observed biases in more detail.

 ## SAM Configuration